 There are several things you should consider when packing glasses and mugs into your caravan.
 First, consider “are they going to break?”
 Then, think about “how heavy are these things?”

-These are the best Insulated travel mugs and tumblers.
-You don’t need to worry about that.
-They are worthy of a spot on our most popular caravan accessories list.
+Insulated travel mugs and tumblers are the best.
+They are worthy of a spot on the most popular caravan accessories list.

 They are lightweight and come with a lid handy for beverages that need to be taken along in the fridge.
 The stainless steel construction also ensures they won’t crack.
 They come in fun colours so that everyone can have their own.